carla-simulator/carla-simulator.github.io/_posts/2018-04-15-benchmark-release.md

 ---

-We release the new  **[CARLA 0.8.2](https://github.com/carla-simulator/carla/releases/tag/0.8.2)**, presenting a new redefined **driving benchmark**.
+We release the new  **[CARLA 0.8.2](https://github.com/carla-simulator/carla/releases/tag/0.8.2)**, presenting a new redefined **driving benchmark**  and releasing the [**reinforcement learning**](https://github.com/carla-simulator/reinforcement-learning) code.
  The benchmark allows to easily compare autonomous driving algorithms on sets of strictly defined goal-directed navigation tasks.
-As a starting point, we provide the task suite studied in our CoRL-2017 paper, as well as agents trained with [conditional imitation learning](https://github.com/carla-simulator/imitation-learning) and [reinforcement learning](https://github.com/carla-simulator/a3c-agent).
+  As a starting point,
+  we provide the task suite studied in our CoRL-2017 paper, as well as agents trained with [conditional imitation learning](https://github.com/carla-simulator/imitation-learning) and [reinforcement learning](https://github.com/carla-simulator/reinforcement-learning).
 Get CARLA 0.8.2 and try to [beat our driving agents](#can-you-beat-our-agents-)!

 <!-- Get release button -->